mccombs/vtech2/content/careers/front-end-engineer.md

 **Location:** Austin, TX

-**Salary:** $75,000 - $120,000 a year
+**Salary:** $85,000 - $150,000 a year

 **Job Type:** Full-time (in-office)

-**Number of hires for this role:** 1

 ---

 ## Full Job Description

-{{% job-intro %}}UX/UI designer{{% /job-intro %}}
+{{% job-intro %}}front-end engineer{{% /job-intro %}}

 {{< content "our-product.md" >}}

-*You will be focusing on:*
-- *Designing new UX and UI in a fast-paced environment*
-- *Prototyping new product and reporting interfaces*
-- *Creating white-label-ready designs*
-- *Iterating and simplifying UX across the platform*
+*You will be focusing primarily on the front-end of our application, rapidly deploying product that appeals to our market, then figuring out how to scale it.*

 {{< content "not-remote.md" >}}

 {{< content "stack.md" >}}

 ### About you:
 - High school diploma or equivalent
 - Authorized to work in the U.S.
+- 4+ years *professional* experience in software development
-- 2+ years *professional* experience in UX/UI design
+- 2+ years *professional* experience with JavaScript, React & Node
-- Proficient at:
-  - Iterative design
-  - Agile development
-  - HTML/CSS
-  - Freehand and tool-based prototyping
-- Basic JavaScript, usability testing and brand design a plus
+- 1+ years *professional* experience with GraphQL
 - **Ambitious** - you are looking specifically for a startup opportunity and the chance to hit it big
 - **Self-starting** - you're OK with some ambiguity and pushing until you figure things out
 - **Great at quickly making it work** - we iterate fast and you need to be able to keep up